-We have only recently expanded to offer our own branded products in retail stores and our inability to secure, maintain and increase our presence in retail stores could adversely impact our revenue.
+We are seeking to expand our offering of our own branded products in retail stores and platforms and our inability to secure, maintain and increase our presence in retail stores could adversely impact our revenue.

 Our omnichannel strategy includes selling our products through third-party ecommerce and retail partners (including their websites).
 Our retail operations were established in 2021 and include sales to retail stores and their related websites.
-The success of our business is largely dependent on our continuing development of strong relationships with major retail chains.
+Our future growth in initiatives depend in part on our continuing development of strong relationships with major retail chains.
 Despite our expansion into additional retailers, Target remains our largest retail partner, and our experience operating through the retail channel is limited.
-Factors that could affect our ability to maintain or expand our sales and our current or any future retail distribution partners include: failure to accurately identify the needs of our customers; a lack of customer acceptance of new products or product expansions; unwillingness of our retail distribution partners and customers to attribute premium value to our new or existing products or product expansions relative to competing products; failure to obtain floor space from retail distribution partners, new, well-received product introductions by competitors; damage to our relationships with our retail distribution partners due to brand or reputational harm; delays or defaults on our retail distribution partners' payment obligations to us; and store closures, decreased foot traffic, recession or other adverse effects resulting from public health crises such as the current COVID-19 pandemic (or other future pandemics or epidemics).
+Factors that could affect our ability to maintain or expand our sales and our current or any future retail distribution partners include: failure to accurately identify the needs of our customers; a lack of customer acceptance of new products or product expansions; unwillingness of our retail distribution partners and customers to attribute premium value to our new or existing products or product expansions relative to competing products; failure to obtain floor space from retail distribution partners, new, well-received product introductions by competitors; damage to our relationships with our retail distribution partners due to brand or reputational harm; delays or defaults on our retail distribution partners' payment obligations to us; and store closures, decreased foot traffic, recession or other adverse effects resulting from public health crises.

-The loss of our relationship with Target or other current or future large retail partners could have a significant impact on our revenue.
+The loss of our relationship with Target or other current or future large retail partners could have a significant impact on our revenue growth.
 In addition, we may be unable to secure adequate shelf space in new markets, or any shelf space at all, until we develop relationships with the retailers that operate in such markets.
 We may not be successful in developing those relationships.
 Consequently, growth opportunities through our retail operations may be limited and our revenue, business, financial condition, results of operations and prospects could be adversely affected if we are unable to successfully establish relationships with other retailers in new or current markets.
 To date, our retail sales have not comprised a significant percentage of our total revenue.